Water softener rental, is it worth it?

 You can expect to pay over $500-1,000 for a good quality softener and even more for professional plumbing installation.
 This can be far more then some families can afford to pay upfront in one go.

-This is why some dealers also offer a water softener rental package.
+This is why many water softener companies also offer water softener rental packages.

 In this article I’ll go through the pros and cons of getting a water softener rental.
 Is it better to simply pay a small fee each month or bite the bullet and buy a brand new softener machine?

 - Should I Buy My Own Water Softener Or Rent It?

 - Water Softener Monthly Rental Cost?